By Elaine Wilson of American Forces Press Service

 CAMP PROSPERITY, Iraq, July 6, 2010 - Reintegration, education and support for single soldiers' families were among the issues Texas Army National Guard soldiers raised here yesterday during a roundtable discussion with Dr. Jill Biden, wife of Vice President Joe Biden.

-"I have a special place in my heart for the National Guard," she told the group of about a dozen soldiers of the 72nd Infantry Brigade Combat Team out of Houston who had gathered in a small café here.
+Dr. Biden was in Iraq with her husband over the weekend to visit with troops for the Fourth of July holiday and to meet with senior Iraqi leaders.
+Dr. Biden met with several military units while there, but showed a personal interest in speaking to Guard members."I have a special place in my heart for the National Guard," she told the group of about a dozen soldiers of the 72nd Infantry Brigade Combat Team out of Houston who had gathered in a small café here.
 Her son, Beau, she explained, is in the Delaware Army National Guard and was deployed to Iraq last year.

 An ongoing issue she's heard about, she said, is education.
 National Guard families don't live on a base, she explained, and the schools their children attend may not be aware that their parent is deployed or how to identify deployment-related issues.
 Dr. Biden encouraged the Guard members, who are due to return home in August, to share their family related concerns with her, particularly regarding their separation and homecoming.